gurhub/happier-git-workflow/README.md

 # Happier Git Workflow

+## Summary

+This document describes Mobile Workflow for the mobile department and the outsourced resources.
+From now we'll use the term Developer to describe someone working directly or as an outsource for TMRW or its sub-companies.

+Your responsibility as a developer is to follow this repository via your favorite git tool for future updates

+# Git Workflow

 ## Basics

 * No code can commit to the repository, without a JIRA issue and a commit related to that issue